jundalisay/sp/content/en/research/avicenna/soul/section-07.md

 So too the lion finds his prey from far off of the size of a small bird, yet its form and size in no way perplex him, but he makes for it.
 It is also evident that this power is other than the ima[Pg 63]ginative, and this because the imaginative power performs its manifold deeds without belief and conviction on its part that matters are in accordance with its imagining.
 This power is what is named the conjecturing or the surmising faculty (or judgment).

-III.

-Living beings have a power that preserves the purports (or thoughts and conceptions) of what the senses had perceived.
+3. Living beings have a power that preserves the purports (or thoughts and conceptions) of what the senses had perceived.

 Examples are:
 - 'the wolf is an enemy'